 As you can see, there are a lot of perks that come with building a good credit score for your business.
 The biggest perk is knowing that your business credit score will be an asset, not a hindrance, whenever you need to apply for financing.

 Learning how business credit scores work is vital if you want to help your company grow and expand.
-A recent study revealed that small business owners who understand their business credit scores are 41% more likely to be approved for financing when they apply.
+One study revealed that small business owners who understand their business credit scores are 41% more likely to be approved for financing when they apply.

 If you’re ready to start building better business credit scores, you can start by reviewing your credit to see where it stands now.
 A free Nav account lets you monitor your business and personal credit in one spot.

 Access better funding options with a solution you can’t get anywhere else

 Improve your business’s financial health profile, unlock better financing options, and get funded — only at Nav.